DigitecGalaxus/terraform-provider-dg-servicebus/docs/resources/dgservicebus_endpoint.md

 - `endpoint_name` (String) The name of the endpoint to create.
 - `queue_options` (Attributes) The options for the queue, which is created for the endpoint. (see [below for nested schema](#nestedatt--queue_options))
-- `subscriptions` (List of String) The list of subscriptions to create on the endpoint.
+- `subscriptions` (Set of String) The list of subscriptions to create on the endpoint.
 - `topic_name` (String) The name of the topic to create the endpoint on.

 ### Optional